Atharv-Girish-Chaudhary/Atharv-Girish-Chaudhary/README.md

 ### 👨‍💻 About Me

-I am a Computer Science graduate from SIES Graduate School of Technology, Mumbai, with a specialization in Artificial Intelligence and Machine Learning. [cite: 5] I am now pursuing my Master's in Computer Science at Northeastern University in Silicon Valley.
+I am a Computer Science graduate from SIES Graduate School of Technology, Mumbai, with a specialization in Artificial Intelligence and Machine Learning.
+I am now pursuing my Master's in Computer Science at Northeastern University in Silicon Valley.

 I am passionate about developing innovative software solutions by integrating cutting-edge deep learning models, NLP techniques, and creative AI.
 During my internship as a **Database Administrator at Protect AI**, I managed database records and assisted in data organization.